 New York balls take place every month or two.
 When "Paris is Burning" was shot, most balls took place in Harlem, but with their increased popularity, many have moved downtown.
-At the balls, House members compete in CATEGORIES, which resemble the divisions of a fashion show (swimwear, eveningwear, sportswear).
-There are as many categories as there are types of clothing or styles of performing, but some of the more popular categories are Voguing, Town and Country, Executive Realness, Schoolboy/Schoolgirl Realness, Upcoming Pretty Girl, Face, Body (Luscious or Model-type) and Model's Effect.
+At the balls, House members compete in CATEGORIES, which resemble the divisions of a fashion show (Swimwear, Eveningwear, Sportswear).
+There are as many categories as there are types of clothing or styles of performing, but some of the more popular categories are Voguing, Town and Country, Executive Realness, Schoolboy/ Schoolgirl Realness, Upcoming Pretty Girl, Face, Body (Luscious or Model-type or Muscular) and Model's Effect.

 REALNESS is perhaps the most startling concept of the Ball world.
 In Femme Queen Realness, men attempt to pass for women; in Executive Realness, competitors wear the clothes of an executive (when all attending know there are few prospects for such employment).
 In BANGEE Realness, competitors impersonate a "Bangee Boy" or "Bangee Girl" --neighborhood thugs known for drug-dealing, robbery or just plain swagger.
-Bangee Realness presents a unique challenge, as competing queens are more likely to be robbed by, than ever to be a Bangee.
 In the Realness categories, ballgoers impersonate straights, the middle class, the upper class; whatever the House members are not, they become for that evening.